microcks/microcks.io/content/documentation/installing/openshift.md

 weight: 20 #rem
 ---

+> **Warning** OpenShift Templates support has been removed since Microcks 1.1.0 release.
+Whilst being convenient, teamplates are a burden to maintain and we now have more robusts, easy-to-use installation process using [Helm Charts](./kubernetes) or Microcks [Operator](./operator).
+Though we recommend swithing to these methods.
+OpenShift Templates can still be found under `1.0.0` tag in the GitHub repository.
+We'll keep this page here intentionally for a few months.

 ## Instructions

 The easiest way of installing Microcks for production use in most secured conditions is to do it on OpenShift.
 OpenShift in version 3.6 or greater is required.
 It is assumed that you have some kind of OpenShift cluster instance running and available.
 This instance can take several forms depending on your environment and needs: